Environmental provisions in Economic Partnership Agreements: Implications for developing countries

 Pursuant to their commitment to sustainable development, the parties in the C-EPA are resolved to protect the environment, "including through their participation in regional and international environmental agreements."
 The Parties "recognise the importance of establishing effective strategies and measures at the regional level," rather than commit to establishing such strategies and measures.
 Where there are no national or regional environmental standards, international standards are to be the benchmark for environmental protection measures.
 This has the effect of potentially bringing the international environmental obligations into the domestic law of CARIFORUM states.

 Where MEAs are referred to by name, their provisions will expressly bind the parties.
-The Cameroon interim EPA specifically references the Convention on Trade in Endangered Species of Flora and Fauna (CITES): Article 53 stipulates that "trade in timber and forest products shall be governed in line with the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
-The EAC interim EPA mentions the UN Convention on the Law of the Sea (UNCLOS) as well as regional and sub-regional fisheries agreements.
+The Cameroon interim EPA specifically references the Convention on Trade in Endangered Species of Flora and Fauna, for example, and the EAC interim EPA mentions the UN Convention on the Law of the Sea (UNCLOS) as well as regional and sub-regional fisheries agreements.

 National laws on environment

-C-EPA, like most recent RTAs provides that parties should ensure ‘high levels' of environmental protection under their respective domestic laws, while allowing the parties to set their own minimum standards.
+C-EPA, like most recent RTAs, provides that parties should ensure "high levels" of environmental protection under their respective domestic laws, while allowing the parties to set their own minimum standards.
 The interim EPAs concluded with Pacific and East, West and Central African countries do not have this provision.
-The phrase ‘high levels' is not precisely defined, nor referenced against any precise international levels of environmental protection, despite the specific reference in the C-EPA that international standards should be applied in the absence of national or regional standards.
+The phrase "high levels" is not precisely defined, nor referenced against any specific international levels of environmental protection, despite the reference in the C-EPA that international standards should be applied in the absence of national or regional standards.
 The inference is that with references made to regional and international environmental agreements, parties will choose to apply those same high levels of environmental protection in their domestic laws.

-There is no general mechanism in EPAs to enforce these ‘high levels' of environmental protection.
-So, for instance, the C-EPA does not oblige the parties to enforce their national environmental laws; the exception is foreign direct investment.
+There is no general mechanism in EPAs to enforce these "high levels" of environmental protection.
+So, for instance, the C-EPA does not oblige the parties to enforce their national environmental laws, with the exception of foreign direct investment.
 The commitment not to lower levels of environmental protection in order to attract investment is strongly emphasised in C-EPA.
 Subject to their sovereign right to regulate, in Article 188, the EU and CARIFORUM Parties "agree not to encourage trade or foreign direct investment to enhance or maintain a competitive advantage by: